 - Sift dry ingredients.
 Put dry ingredients into food processor.
 Add coconut oil and pulse until coconut oil is in small pea sized pieces throughout the dough.
 Don’t over pulse because it may heat up the coconut oil.
 Add maple syrup and vanilla and process until dough forms a ball.

-- While dough is chilling, make raspberry chia jam.
+- Make raspberry chia jam.
 Measure raspberries and put in small saucepan.
 Heat over medium heat until berries release their juices, about 5 minutes.
 Add chia seeds, maple syrup and lemon juice and stir.
 Heat for five minutes, stirring occasionally.
 Remove from heat.
 Jam will continue to firm up.
 Let cool.

 - Preheat oven to 350°.